Highlights Of The Program

 Skytree

-• Power-to-X pathways supporting e-fuel production and strengthening the demand for green hydrogen
+• Examining Power-to-X pathways that support e-fuel production and strengthen the demand for green hydrogen

-• Direct Air Capture as a key enabler providing sustainable CO₂ feedstock for e-fuel synthesis
+• Positioning Direct Air Capture as a key enabler that provides sustainable CO₂ feedstock for e-fuel synthesis

-• DAC, electrolysers, and synthesis plants to enhance efficiency and reduce project risks
+• Integrating DAC, electrolysers, and synthesis plants to enhance overall efficiency and reduce project risks

 10:35 - 10:40